A large deviation principle for empirical measures on Polish spaces: Application to singular Gibbs measures on manifolds: Abstract

 \section{Abstract}

 We prove a large deviation principle for a sequence of point processes defined by Gibbs probability measures on a Polish space.
 This is obtained as a consequence of a more general Laplace principle for the non-normalized Gibbs measures.
-We consider three main applications: Conditional Gibbs measures on compact spaces, Coulomb gases on compact Riemannian manifolds and the usual Gibbs measures in the Euclidean space.
+We consider four main applications: Conditional Gibbs measures on compact spaces, Coulomb gases on compact Riemannian manifolds, the usual Gibbs measures in the Euclidean space and the zeros of Gaussian random polynomials.
 Finally, we study the generalization of Fekete points and prove a deterministic version of the Laplace principle known as $\Gamma$-convergence.
 The approach is partly inspired by the works of Dupuis and co-authors.
-It is remarkably natural and general compared to the usual strategies for singular Gibbs measures. \\ \ \\ {\bf Keywords:} Gibbs measure; Coulomb gas; empirical measure; large deviation principle; interacting particle system; singular potential; constant curvature; relative entropy; Fekete points. \ \\ {\bf 2010 Mathematics Subject Classification: } 60F10; 60K35; 82C22.
+It is remarkably natural and general compared to the usual strategies for singular Gibbs measures.